freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/comparisons-with-the-logical-and-operator.md

 # --instructions--

-Replace the two if statements with one statement, using the `&&` operator, which will return `Yes` if `val` is less than or equal to `50` and greater than or equal to `25`.
-Otherwise, will return `No`.
+Replace the two if statements with one statement, using the `&&` operator, which will return the string `Yes` if `val` is less than or equal to `50` and greater than or equal to `25`.
+Otherwise, will return the string `No`.

 # --hints--